-MUS105MusicAppreciation, 3Cr.
+MUS 105 Music Appreciation, 3 Cr.
 Establishes an introduction to understanding symphonic, chamber and solo instrumental and vocal genres from pre-renaissance through the contemporary music of our time.
-Prerequisites/concurrent: IRW 115 or WR 115 or equivalent placement.
+Prerequisites/ concurrent: IRW 115 or WR 115 or equivalent placement.
 Audit available.

 MUS 108 Music Cultures of the World, 3 Cr.
 Examines musical cultures throughout the world with attention to cultural contexts and musical styles, including but not limited to Africa, the Americas, Asia, Near East, Europe and the South Pacific.
-Prerequisite/concurrent: WR 121.
+Prerequisite/concurrent: WR 121 or WR 121Z.
 Audit available.

 MUS 110 Fundamentals of Music, 4 Cr.
 Covers the basic concepts of music: pitch, rhythm, meter, intervals, modes, scales, harmony and music notation.
 Introduces the science of sound and music theory terminology.
 Begins development of musical performance skills through singing, clapping and performance on the piano keyboard.
 Includes basic aural/vocal skills.
 Course intended for non-music majors and to prepare students for further music theory study.
 Prerequisite: placement into MTH 65 or MTH 98.
-Prerequisite/concurrent: WR 121.
+Prerequisite/concurrent: WR 121 or WR 121Z.
 Audit available.